Professor Robert Cribb

 - History And Philosophy Of Science (Incl.
 Non Historical Philosophy Of Science) 220206

 Robert Cribb's research interests focus mainly on Indonesia, though he has some interest in other parts of Southeast Asia (especially Malaysia and Burma/Myanmar) and in Inner Asia.
 The themes of his research are: mass violence and crime; national identity; environmental politics; and historical geography.
-Current research projects include: the origins of massacre in Indonesia; historical atlas of Northeast Asia (with Li Narangoa); 'Puppet states revisited: Empire and Sovereign Subordination in Modern Asia' (with Li Narangoa); and The Trial and Release of Japanese War Criminals, 1945-1958 (with Sandra Wilson, Beatrice Trefalt and Dean Aszkielowicz)
+Current research projects include: the origins of massacre in Indonesia; 'Puppet states revisited: Empire and Sovereign Subordination in Modern Asia' (with Li Narangoa); and War crimes and the Japanese Military, 1941 - 1945 (with Sandra Wilson).